neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/challenges-js-callback-functions.md

 # Challenges: JS Callback Functions

+The following four exercises build on each other.
+The first three challenges let you exercise how to write callback functions.

+If the names used for functions seem unclear at the beginning (e.g. `onSuccess()` instead of `callback()`), the fourth exercise will clear everything up.

 ## Named vs. anonymous callback functions

 Solve the _Named vs. anonymous callback functions_ challenge on